stephbu/csharp-dns-server/README.md

 ## Challenges

 ### Testing

+Two phases of testing was completed.
+1) Verification that the bit-packing classes correctly added and removed bits in correct Endian order, complicated by network bitpacking in reverse order to Windows big-endian packing.

+2) Protocol verification - that well known messages were correctly decoded and re-encoded using the bit-packing system.

 Much time was spent using Netmon to capture real DNS challenges and verify that the C# DNS server responded appropriately.

 ### DNS-Sec